AllenNeuralDynamics/aind-ephys-utils/docs/source/getting_started/quickstart.rst

 Load and convert
 ----------------

 To start working with spike data, it needs to be stored in a ``DataArray`` with the correct format.
-If you already have your spikes in Panda ``DataFrames`` with a ``spike_times`` columns (e.g., loaded from an NWB file), generating the appropriate data structure is straightforward:
+If you already have your spikes in a Pandas or Polars ``DataFrame`` with a ``spike_times`` column (e.g., loaded from an NWB file), generating the appropriate data structure is straightforward:

 .. code-block:: python